knpwrs/Learning-CPlusPlus/README.md

 ## Reflections (So Far)

-* The lack of any sort of defacto dependency management tool (to the best of my Google-fu) is somewhat frustrating.
+* The lack of any sort of de facto dependency management tool (to the best of my Google-fu) is somewhat frustrating.
 Cmake has [`ExternalProject`] which feels heavy, though I understand why.
 Then there's [Biicode] but now on separate occasions weeks apart their website / download doesn't work (for me) and I